-A single mama of two, Chelsie re-launched her career five years ago, and—despite huge changes in her personal and professional life—now feels happier than ever.
+Single mother of two Chelsie, re-launched her career over six years ago, and—despite huge changes in her personal and professional life—now feels happier than ever.
 We sat down with Chelsie to talk about going it alone and her tips for success.

 Tell us briefly about your career journey.

 My background is mostly in travel where I had some incredible roles.
 I met my children’s father in 2002 and, after a whirlwind romance, moved to the Gold Coast and was pregnant with my first child.
-When my son was born in 2003, I decided to study and obtain my Certificate 5 in real estate and transition from the travel industry.
+When my son was born in 2003, I decided to study and obtain my Certificate IV in Property Services (Real Estate) and transition from the travel industry.
 I had two small children and my relationship was under stress, so it was a very difficult stage in life for me.
-2009 should have been exciting as I was finally preparing to launch my career in real estate, but the GFC hit and then my relationship ended, so I never got the chance to start.
+2009 should have been exciting as I was finally preparing to launch my career in real estate, but the global financial crisis (GFC) hit and then my relationship ended, so I never got the chance to start.

 I returned to Melbourne worn out, no money, self-esteem at an all-time low.
 I was only 32 and now had two kids to support on my own.
 Their dad married very quickly after we separated and had two more children.
 He was never good with money and now had a whole new family to support, so it was really up to me from there on in.